UCL/MPHY0026/doc/summerschool/pivot_calibration_demo.rst

 ::

    "pointerData": {
         "pointer_tag_file": "data/pointer.txt",
         "tag_width": 38,
         "pointer_tag_to_tip": "data/pointer_tip.txt",
         "smoothing_buffer" : 5

 This will use a 5 frame rolling average to reduce the random tracking noise.

 Now you can see where your calibration places the pointer tip and where it actually is you can make some estimates of the calibration accuracy.
-This will be easier with some sort of measuring device (a ruler for example, see :numref:`reg_pointer_measure`.
+This will be easier with some sort of measuring device (a ruler for example, see :numref:`reg_pointer_measure`).

 .. _reg_pointer_measure
 .. figure:: pivot_calibration/pointer_measurement.png
   :width: 100%

   Use a ruler to measure the difference between the estimatated and apparent pointer tip positions in various orientations.
-Make sure you do it in a range or orientations.
+Make sure you do it in a range of orientations.

 Estimate the calibration error over a range of pointer poses.
 Make a note of it, then repeat the process for a different calibration from Part 3.
 Do this for as many calibrations as time allows.
 Try and answer the following questions.